 After the Barasoain Church lights and sounds show, we hied off to to Pampanga and stopped at Aling Lucing’s Sisig– the restaurant that invented the now world-class sisig dish.

 Over lunch, we learned that Luna, after a swift career ascent and getting appointed as a general, led many successful battles.
 But he also gained the ire of many of his military peers who had been fighting in the revolution much longer than him.

 He was noted for giving Americans a hard time in the battles he led and the Americans had actually considered him the country’s best general.
 At the same time, many men in the army ranks hated him for being tough on them.

 Pampanga was the site of the battle of Santo Tomas which was where he was wounded.
 In this battle Luna was up against General Arthur MacArthur (the father of General Douglas MacArthur of “I shall return” fame).
 We found it strange that the main highway there is named after the younger MacArthur instead of a Filipino (calling on the congressman of Pampanga to rename!).

 It’s a shame that Luna had to be murdered by his own countrymen instead of the hands of the country’s enemies.
+It’s a shame too, if we are to believe we are told, that the much honored hero Gen. Aguinaldo may have been instrumental in this death.
 But more on my thoughts on that in another article in the future.